 - Vital Interest: Our processing of your personal data is to protect an interest that is essential to your life or the life of someone else; or

-- Legal Obligations: the processing is necessary to comply with the law of the EU or a member state of the EU.
+- Legal Obligations: the processing is necessary to comply with the law of the EEA or a member state of the EEA.

 Special Categories of Data.
 In general, we process special categories of data in order to fulfill a substantial public interest in providing educational services and related programs and activities to students, staff, faculty and the public.
 At times, the processing might be to protect an interest that is essential to your life or the life of someone else.

 If we do not have another legal basis for processing your special category Personal Information or criminal conviction Personal Information, we will ask for your consent.

 Consent.
 In very limited circumstances, usually only in instances where we are collecting special categories of Personal Information, we may rely upon the legal basis of consent.
 If we require your consent for any specific use of your Personal Information, we will collect it at the appropriate time.
 Your consent (and right to withdraw consent) may be specifically limited to only the particular information for which consent is needed.

 Please note that by providing us with special categories of Personal Information which are unsolicited by us (such as in essays, assignments, etc.), you have consented to give us that information and you understand that we will treat that information the same as we treat other information that we gather in a similar manner.

 6. How Do We Receive Your Personal Information?